 In addition trustees are encouraged to visit the school from time to time to develop their understanding of the school, so they can fulfil their duties effectively.
 In the past trustees have been linked to specific faculties and year groups but the trustee visit process is under review at the present time.
-All visits should be notified to the Head of School’s PA and the findings reported back to the Trust Board.
+All visits should be notified to the Executive Head’s PA and the findings reported back to the Trust Board.

 Do parent trustees handle complaints?

 Other parents may approach parent trustees with complaints about the school.
 These should be referred directly to the School's Complaints Manager without the parent trustee becoming involved.
-If the complaint is about the Head of School, the matter should be referred to the Chair of Trustees.
+If the complaint is about the Executive Head, the matter should be referred to the Chair of Trustees.
 Further details about the complaints procedure can be found in the Complaints Policy on the school website.
 Click here to open the 'School Policies' page in another window.